Oilers, GM Ken Holland decry racial abuse against Ethan Bear

 “I’m 65 years old.
 I don’t live in that social media world,” he said.
 “I want to talk to our PR people . . . and see what we can do as an organization to try to make sure this doesn’t happen in the future.”

-Bear, with Ned at his side, addressed the situation with a statement in a two-minute video posted to social media later Wednesday.
+Bear, with Ned at his side, released a statement in a two-minute video posted to social media later Wednesday.

 “I know this doesn’t represent all Oilers fans or hockey fans, and I greatly appreciate your support and love during this time.
 I’m here to stand up to this behavior, to these comments.
 I’m proud of where I come from, I’m proud to be from Ochapowace first nation.
 I’m not just doing this for myself, I’m doing this for all people of color, I’m doing this for the next generation, to help make change to love one another, to support one another, to be kind to each other.
 There’s no place for racism in our communities, in sports or our workplace.